$10M+

 Service Scope

-What is included in the commission — DMs only, or the full stack: social media management, content strategy, DMCA monitoring, identity protection?
+What is included: DMs only, or the full stack of social media management, content strategy, DMCA monitoring, and identity protection?
 Partial service at full-service pricing is one of the most common creator complaints.

 Contract Terms